amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/Introduction2PostgreSQL.md

 In my opinion, with the fundamentals and theories of RDBMSs being all the same, a specialist in one other RDBMS, can insanely easily learn a new RDBMS, namely PostgreSQL, and also relative to other people who have no prior knowledge.
  Therefore, you need to invest dramatically less and yet be called a multi-skilled specialist.
+So, it is also a shame not to do so.

 ---